 At the pre-construction feasibility study stage, projects typically target a specific water resource management challenge at a regional or sub-regional level.
 Authorized and funded feasibility studies then identify and evaluate alternative solutions based on engineering feasibility, cost-benefit analyses, and assessments of environmental impacts.
-The Flood Control Act of 1936 established the precedent that USACE flood control projects should have benefits that exceed costs, though recent federal policy targets projects with ratios of benefits to costs of 2.5 or more (Carter and Nesbitt, 2016).
+The Flood Control Act of 1936 established the precedent that USACE flood control projects should have benefits that exceed costs, and recent federal policy targets projects with ratios of benefits to costs of 2.5 or more (Carter and Nesbitt, 2016).

-In parallel with the observed decrease in the rate of levee construction, US flood policy shifted away from controlling floodwaters to managing risks from flooding (Tarlock, 2012).
-Rather than focusing exclusively on controlling flood waters through large-scale, mostly built infrastructure projects, the federal government introduced and expanded various programs during this period to manage the consequences of such events, including efforts such as floodplain easements, elevation of structures, buyouts, flood insurance, and disaster recovery funds (Carter et al., 2019).
+In parallel with the slowdown in levee construction shown in Figure 1, US flood policy shifted away from controlling floodwaters to managing the consequences of flooding (Tarlock, 2012).
 While public policies to manage the consequences of flood related risks are not our focus, they are worth noting given their interactions with levee construction.
-Specifically, areas protected by levees are eligible for non-trivial reductions in flood insurance premiums under the National Flood Insurance Program (NFIP), a federal program that underwrites 90-95% of residential flood insurance policies in the US (Kousky, 2018).
-Areas protected by levees that meet minimum design criteria established by the Federal Emergency Management Agency (FEMA), which oversees the NFIP, are assigned to the X flood zone in flood insurance rate maps, often resulting in removal from high-risk areas referred to
+Specifically, areas protected by levees are eligible for non-trivial reductions in flood insurance premiums under the National Flood Insurance Program (NFIP), a federal program that underwrites 90-95% of residential flood insurance policies in the United States (Kousky, 2018).
+Areas protected by levees that meet minimum design criteria established by the Federal Emergency Management Agency (FEMA), which oversees the NFIP, are eligible for removal from high-risk areas referred to as Special Flood Hazard Areas (SFHAs).
+This re-mapping process entitles homes in these areas to lower flood insurance premiums and removes a requirement for all homes with mortgages from federally-backed lenders to acquire flood insurance that would be present in an otherwise higher risk area (Federal Emergency Management Agency, 2021).

-Development appropriations acts (Carter and Normand, 2019).